braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/lead_scoring.md

 #### Step 4b: Create Action Groups

 Each Action Group will represent all the actions that lead to the same point increment or decrement.
 You can set up to eight Action Groups.
-In this scenario, we'll setting up four groups.
+In this scenario, we'll be setting up four groups.

 Add the following groups to your Action Path:

-- **Group 1:** All events that count for a 1 point increment.
+- **Group 1:** All events that count for a 1-point increment.
-- **Group 2:** All events that count for a 5 point increment.
+- **Group 2:** All events that count for a 5-point increment.
-- **Group 3:** All events that count for a 1 point decrement.
+- **Group 3:** All events that count for a 1-point decrement.
 - **Everyone Else:** Action Paths allow you to define the window to wait and see if a user takes an action, before dropping them into an “everyone else” group.
 For lead scoring, this is an opportunity to decrement the score for “inactivity”.

 ![Action Path containing Action Groups for adding one point, five poins, and ten points; subtracting one point and ten points; and “Everyone Else”.][7]